NormalVR/Normcore-Documentation/src/platforms/webgl.md

 #### SendRPCMessage does not work
 This feature is intentionally disabled in the WebGL preview.
 We plan to deprecate this API in Normcore 3 in order to replace it with a more feature-rich version.
 If you need this functionality in your project, let us know and we can provide a version with the legacy RPC API enabled.

-#### Audio does not work between Native and WebGL clients
-Browsers currently do not interpret streams created by the native client as using the correct audio codec.
-An updated native plugin with a fix for this issue will ship soon.

 #### Voice chat spatialization does not work on the web
 Unfortunately, Unity's audio engine, FMOD, [does not run on the web](https://docs.unity3d.com/Manual/webgl-audio.html).
 All voice-chat audio is played directly through the browser rather than through Unity.

-#### Closing an audio stream doesn't always close the stream on web
-We're investigating a race condition in which the audio stream object is cleaned up before the message to close it reaches the underlying WebRTC peer connection.